telerik/ajax-docs/get-started.md

 We try to create built-in features for the most common use cases, and the rich API the controls provide lets you customize their behavior further.

+If you do not immediately see a feature you need, take a look at the control properties and it is likely that something will stand out as relevant.
+Searching online for your question is likely to provide you with demos, documentation or forum threads that treat similar questions and can jump-start your development.

 Each control also has a section in its documentation that is dedicated to listing properties and events with details on what they do and how they are used.
 The folders are invariably called `Server-side Programming` and `Client-side Programming`.
+This is the first place to look at when you need to implement additional logic around the control's functionality as it provides API reference and event handling information.

 ### Change Control Appearance

-The UI for ASP.NET AJAX controls use Skins to change their appearance.
+The UI for ASP.NET AJAX controls use [Skins]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/how-skins-work%}) to change their appearance.
 We provide over 20 built-in skins that can fit in the majority of web application designs.

+The easiest way to [set a skin]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/overview%}#using-a-skin) is to use the **Design-time Skin dropdown in the Smart Tag** of the control.

+>tip You can show the Smart Tag in Source Mode by pressing `Ctrl+.`.

-In case you need to tweak them, you can either create a few CSS overrides that will implement the small change you seek, or create an entire custom skin that matches your requirements.
+In case you need to tweak the control appearance, there are two distinct approaches:

+* You can [create a few CSS overrides]({%slug https://docs.telerik.com/devtools/aspnet-ajax/general-information/controlling-visual-appearance/modifying-built-in-skins%}) that will implement the small change you seek.

+* Or, you can [create a custom skin]({%slug theme-builder/create-and-download%}) that matches your requirements.

+In either case, you may find helpful the [Improve Your Debugging Skills with Chrome DevTools](https://www.telerik.com/blogs/improve-your-debugging-skills-with-chrome-devtools) blog post.

+If you experience issues with the control appearance, start by examining the [Different appearance or behavior in Internet Explorer on local and production servers](https://www.telerik.com/support/kb/aspnet-ajax/details/different-appearance-in-internet-explorer-on-local-and-production-servers) KB article.

 ## See Also